ksu-cs-textbooks/cis526/content/05-web-servers/03-request-handling.md

 Notice too, that we need to account for the possibility of an error while loading the file _index.html_.
 If this happens, we send a **500 Server Error** status code indicating that something went wrong, and it happened on _our_ end, not because of a problem in the way the client formatted the request.
 Notice too that we use a `return` to prevent executing the rest of our code.

 We also supply the length of the response body, which will be the same as the buffer length or the length of a string sent as the body.
-Binary data for the web is counted in octects (eight bits) which conveniently is also how Node buffers are sized and the size of a JavaScript character.
+Binary data for the web is counted in octets (eight bits) which conveniently is also how Node buffers are sized and the size of a JavaScript character.

 ## Chaining writeHead() and end()